sloik/OptionalAPI/README.md

 ```

 As you can see it's easy to mix synchronous code with asynchronous.
 Just rember that `await` must be at the start of the pipeline.
 If you don't then you will have a friendly reminder from the compiler.

+# `zip` -- moved

+This functionality was moved to [Zippy 🤐 Swift Package](https://github.com/sloik/Zippy).
+It has definitions for `zip` functions for more types than just optionals.

 # That's it